wp-fail2ban/docs/maintenance.rst

 When to Update
 **************

 Knowing when to update your filters has changed since 4.4.x.
-The release notes, as always, still say whether updating is necessary, but now that *WPf2b* strictly follows SemVer it's trivial to determine when an update is needed.
+The release notes, as always, still say whether updating is necessary, but now that *WPf2b* uses `Semantic Versioning <https://semver.org/>`_ (SemVer) it's trivial to determine when an update is needed.
 In addition, the WordPress Site Health tool now checks if the filters are up-to-date.

 SemVer
 ======